Investigating God's Word At Home

 Description

-These books are designed to be the teacher's guide but can easily be passed around to have each individual read and lead discussion.
-Students might find it helpful to have their own Bibles (even if it is a different translation) and a journal to document their thoughts and answers during the discussion.
+These books are designed to be the teacher's guide but can easily be passed around so everyone can take turns reading and leading discussions.
+Students might find it helpful to have their own Bible (even if it is a different translation) and a journal to document their thoughts and answers during the discussion.
+This is truly designed to be a whole family or group-based time with conversations tending to flow within small groups and learning happening all together. ~Rebecca

 Teaching Method